Sophie Maxwell: Personal life

-Maxwell's mother, Enola D. Maxwell, was a neighborhood activist and former executive director of the Potrero Hill Neighborhood House.
-Potrero Hill Middle School at 655 De Haro Street was renamed Enola D. Maxwell Middle School of the Arts in 2001.
+Maxwell's mother, Enola D. Maxwell, was a neighborhood activist in Potrero Hill and former executive director of the Potrero Hill Neighborhood House.
+The Potrero Hill Middle School at 655 De Haro Street was renamed Enola D. Maxwell Middle School of the Arts in 2001.
 The building was then converted to International Studies Academy, which closed in 2016, and is now the site of San Francisco International High School.
 Her son Rama died of Hodgkin lymphoma at the age of 30.
 She is divorced.